MateuszKubuszok/derivation-benchmarks/README.md

 # Derivation benchmarks

-Take a look at [_Slow Auto, Inconvenient Semi_ presentation](https://github.com/MateuszKubuszok/SlowAutoInconvenientSemi).
+Take a look at [_Slow Auto, Inconvenient Semi_ presentation (updated)](https://github.com/MateuszKubuszok/SlowAutoInconvenientSemiUpdated).

+The previous version of [_Slow Auto, Inconvenient Semi_ presentation](https://github.com/MateuszKubuszok/SlowAutoInconvenientSemi) is almost identical, but without the update about `Expr.summonIgnoring` and results for newer Scalas.

 ## JSON round trip